pavel-grigorev/spring-icomponent/README.md

 ```

 Usage is similar to `@ComponentScan`.
 This configuration will scan from the package of `AppConfiguration`.
 You can also specify `basePackages` or `basePackageClasses` to define specific packages to scan.

+The framework will find all interfaces decorated with `@Component` (by default) or any other annotation that you would choose.
+It will then create the dynamic proxy implementations for all such interfaces.

 # Building method handlers